iamnewton/dotfiles/.github/MAINTAINING.md

 > Contributions are always welcome, but surprise patches are mostly just a burden.
 Yes, you are offering your help, but someone else will have to maintain your code over the long term - get their buy-in first, avoid surprises.
 Even worse, a localized change to address a specific problem will often miss the full implications to the project: other existing use cases, future roadmap plans, or overall architectural decisions.
 A good idea can be implemented inappropriately for the specific project; it can be invalidated by another effort that you may not even be aware of; the timing may be wrong, and a dozen other reasons can conspire against you.

 1. Clone the repo (`git clone https://github.com/iamnewton/dotfiles`)
-2. If you've cloned previously, then get latest changes (`git checkout master; git pull origin master`).
+2. If you've cloned previously, then get latest changes (`git checkout main; git pull origin main`).
 3. Create your feature branch (`git checkout -b <my-new-feature>`); checkout the guide below for our branching strategy.
 4. Commit your changes (`git commit`), following the format suggested below.
 Please don't use the shortcut flag `git commit -m <message>` as there is more detail required than what is allowed by only using that flag.